Shannu-123/Roll-Dice/README.md

-# Roll-Dice
+# roll-dice
-A game based on pure JavaScript
+This is a simple game